Emmotes/ic_modron_library/docs/skylla.md

 # Skylla

-<span class="champIntro">Skylla is supposed to be unaffiliated (but lacks the tag for it and so technically isn't) and normally benefits from the following stat nodes:</span>
+<span class="champIntro">Skylla is unaffiliated and normally benefits from the following stat nodes:</span>

 {::nomarkdown}
 <div id="champStats">